-- 8.9.1 The Athletes' Commission is a non-political consultative body that offers advice and assistance to World Sailing on matters and issues of relevance to Olympic sailors, and acts as a link between active Olympic sailors and World Sailing. - 8.9.2 Members of the Athletes' Commission shall be decided as follows: - (a) the Athletes' Commission shall comprise eight members; the term of membership shall be eight years; - (b) there shall be a maximum of one member from any Olympic sailing event; - (c) four members shall retire, and four new members shall join, following elections to be held at each Olympic Sailing Competition; - (d) only Olympians from the current or immediately previous Olympic Sailing Competition shall be eligible to become members; - (e) three new members shall be elected by the sailors participating at each Olympic Sailing Competition.
-One further sailor shall then be appointed by the President to assist a good balance between regions, genders and Events; - (f) in the event of a resignation, a replacement member shall be elected by the sailors from the previous Olympic Sailing Competition.
-However, if the resignation occurs in the 12 month period prior to the next Olympic Sailing Competition, a replacement member shall be elected by the sailors participating at that event instead.: - (g) candidates for membership shall pledge to represent all Olympic sailors; - (h) members shall elect a Chairman and Vice-Chairman from among their members to serve in that role for four years at their first meeting following the Olympics; - (i) The President may, at the request of the Chairman of the Commission, appoint as additional honorary members former Olympians whose expertise or experience will be of value to the Commission in the execution of its responsibilities.
+- 8.9.1 The Athletes' Commission is a non-political consultative body that offers advice and assistance to World Sailing on matters and issues of relevance to Olympic and Paralympic sailors, and acts as a link between active Olympic and Paralympic sailors and World Sailing. - 8.9.2 Members of the Athletes' Commission shall be decided as follows: - (a) the Athletes' Commission shall comprise nine members; the term of membership shall be eight years; - (b) there shall be a maximum of one member from any Olympic or Paralympic sailing event; - (c) five members shall retire, and five new members shall join, following elections to be held at each Olympic and Paralympic Sailing Competition; - (d) only Olympians from the current or immediately previous Olympic Sailing Competition shall be eligible to become members representing Olympic sailors;

+- (e) three new members shall be elected by the sailors participating at each Olympic Sailing Competition.
+One member shall be elected in accordance with Regulation 8.9.2(j) and one further sailor shall then be appointed by the President to assist a good balance between regions, genders and Events; - (f) in the event of a resignation, a replacement member shall be elected by the sailors from the previous Olympic or Paralympic Sailing Competition.
+However, if the resignation occurs in the 12 month period prior to the next Olympic or Paralympic Sailing Competition, a replacement member shall be elected by the sailors participating at that event instead; - (g) candidates for membership shall pledge to represent all Olympic and Paralympic sailors; - (h) members shall elect a Chairman and Vice-Chairman from among their members to serve in that role for four years at their first meeting following the Olympics and Paralympics; - (i) The President may, at the request of the Chairman of the Commission, appoint as additional honorary members former Olympians or Paralympians whose expertise or experience will be of value to the Commission in the execution of its responsibilities. - (j) One member shall be elected by and from the sailors who participated in the 2017 Para World Sailing Championships.
+That member will serve until the next scheduled elections to the Commission on the occasion of the 2020 Olympic Sailing Competition (Regulation 8.9.2(a) does not apply).
+At that time, one member will then join the Commission following an election at the Paralympic Sailing Competition.
+Only Paralympians from the current or immediately previous Paralympic Sailing Competition shall be eligible to become members representing Paralympic sailors. - (k) Until sailing is re-included in the Paralympic Games, any references in this Regulation to the "Paralympic Sailing Competition" shall mean the Para World Sailing Championships in the same year of the election and references to "Paralympians" shall mean sailors who had competed in at least two Para World Sailing Championships.